• Philosophy

 Tinctures are made by infusing herbs into alcohol, and they tend to be a concentrated source of plant nutrients.
 They're also a good way to prepare herbs that are very bitter or otherwise unpalatable.

-Herbal vinegars, shrubs, and oxymels are vinegar-based herbal infusions.
+Herbal vinegar, shrubs, and oxymels are vinegar-based herbal infusions.
 You make them by macerating herbs and sometimes fruit in vinegar.
 You can then add sugar to make a shrub or honey to make an oxymel.

 Infused oil, butter, and ghee are also popular herbal preparations.
 That's because many herbs contain fat-soluble nutrients that benefit from oil-based extraction methods.
 Using herb-infused butter and oil is a great way to infuse a dish with lots of flavors.